ccao-data/data-architecture/documentation/design-docs/data-catalog.md

     * [Tests](https://docs.getdbt.com/docs/build/tests) can be any SQL query
     * Two failiure levels: `fail` and `warn`
   * Automated flagging
-    * Nothing built in; we would have to produce output views and then use the orchestration layer to define an automated process
+    * Nothing built-in; we would have to produce output views and then use the orchestration layer to define an automated process
   * Monitoring
-    * Nothing built in, this will likely need to be part of the orchestration layer
+    * Nothing built-in, this will likely need to be part of the orchestration layer
 * We would have to use a [community adapter](https://dbt-athena.github.io/) to connect to Athena
   * Migration may be challenging
   * Not a [verified adapter](https://docs.getdbt.com/docs/supported-data-platforms#verified-adapters)